May 14, 2026

 I would like to express my appreciation for the warm and professional manner in which I was received by everyone during the interview day.
 Your kindness and willingness to answer my questions made me feel welcomed and valued.

 Once again, thank you for considering my application and providing me with the opportunity to interview at [Medical School Name].
-I look forward to the possibility of contributing to the [Medical School Name] community and working towards my goal of becoming a compassionate and competent healthcare provider.
+I look forward to the possibility of contributing to the [Medical School Name] community and working toward my goal of becoming a compassionate and competent healthcare provider.

 Please do not hesitate to contact me if you require any further information or if there are any additional materials I can provide to support my application.
 I appreciate your time and consideration.